adigenova/fast-sg/README.md

 # Usage instructions
 FAST-SG.pl is the wrapper script used to run FastSG++.
-## Mandatory options
+## Mandatory agguments
-FAST-SG requires 4 mandatory arguments
+FAST-SG requires 4 mandatory arguments:

 1.- The k-mer size (-k) restricted to the range [12-256]